 Students must take at least 16 credit hours of advanced CSCI graduate-level coursework.
-This includes at least 12 credit hours at the 8000-level (thus fulfilling the Graduate School requirement of at least 12 hours of graduate only coursework).
+This includes at least 8 credit hours at the 8000-level (must also fulfill the Graduate School requirement of at least 12 credit hours of graduate only coursework).